Hot Tub Running Costs - Let's Get Real

 A portable hot tub is powered by a network of electrical components.
 Pumps, heaters and electronics like the thermostat all require electricity and can all add dramatically to your power bill.
 Heating the water will consume the most amount of electricity.
-Having a well insulated hot tub and always keep the cover on when not in use will help to keep these heating costs down.
-Do what you can to maiximize heat retention.
+Having a well-insulated hot tub and always keep the cover on when not in use will help to keep these heating costs down.
+Do what you can to maximize heat retention.
 You can really save some money here.

 Exactly how much electricity you are likely to use is a very hard thing to determine.
 It depends on so many different factors.
 Things like –

 The size of the hot tub

 The number of people

 The type of heating and jets used

 Things aren’t really all that bad though, despite this unavoidable disclaimer.
 We can make some very good estimates as to how much electricity you are likely to use.